ACD 110: Reporting Lines for

 - Each tenured or tenure eligible faculty member at ASU must have an academic unit home.
 That is, the tenure of a faculty member resides only in an one or more academic units (some joint appointments result in tenure homes being in more than one academic unit).

 - A corollary to this principle is that faculty members cannot hold tenure in public sevice or research centers/institutes.
 At the time a faculty member is hired jointly between an a public sevice or research centers/institute or center and an academic unit, the decision rules regarding the budgetary transfer of that individual from the center/institute must be stated in writing so all administrative parties and individuals taking part in this decision are informed of these rules and are aware of the budget implications—both present and future.
 Additionally, in joint appointments, the fraction of full-time equivalencies (FTE) assigned to the two units should match the responsibilities and activities of the faculty member.
-As required in ACD 505–04, all joint appointments require the approval of the Office of the Executive Vice President and Provost.
+As required in ACD 505–04, all joint appointments require the approval of the Office of the Provost of the University.

 - At the time a faculty member is hired with a joint appointment between an academic unit and a public service or research center/institute, a decision will be made regarding the appropriate parties to evaluate and recommend tenure, but the final decision on a tenure recommendation must reside with the academic unit, in accordance with principle No. 1 above.
 Normally, unless stipulated in a memorandum of understanding, the primary responsibility for all other evaluations resides with the academic unit.